dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 revenue streams to banks.
 In turn, this triggers several downstream
 effects:

-- a major slowdown in lending,
+- a major reduction in liquidity available to banks
-- major reduction in liquidity available to banks
+- a major slowdown in consumer and corporate lending
-- and (...).
+-

 To cope with the economic turbulence, governments are compelled to borrow money to prop up the economy.
 The greater the scope of